lik1996/HRVQA/README.md

 ---
 #### a.
 Visual Input Download
 The aerial images can be downloaded from our official website [HRVQA](https://hrvqa.nl/).
 To make it convenient, we also provide the grid visual features for the training and inference stages.
 You can find the files in [hrvqa-visual-features](https://hrvqa.nl/): train, val, test.
+As the download for images is quite large from our server, we also split the data into several sections with [Baidu drive: dyyd](https://pan.baidu.com/s/1_6CvwGqWGm180uapJIBmtg).
+We will also provide Google drive latter.

 #### b.
 Lingual Input Download
 The question-answer pairs can be downloaded in this [HRVQA](https://hrvqa.nl/).
 Downloaded files are contained in a folder named jsons: train_question, train_answer, val_question, val_answer, test_question.
+You can also download from [Baidu drive: dyyd](https://pan.baidu.com/s/1_6CvwGqWGm180uapJIBmtg).

 More metadata information can be found in the [HRVQA](https://hrvqa.nl/).